We have been installing apps for 15 years. Download, install, configure, learn. Repeat for every tool your business needs.

 Builders, Not Developers

 If you can describe what you want, you can build software.
 Coding becomes optional, not required.
-The builder economy expands from millions to billions of people.
+The builder economy expands from millions of developers to billions of people.

 Teams, Not Tool Collectors

-Instead of 10 apps that don't talk to each other, you have one workspace that does everything.
+Instead of 10 apps that do not talk to each other, you have one workspace that does everything.
 Less context switching, fewer integrations, lower costs.

 Operators, Not Maintainers